 “Relentlessly focus on customer experience by offering our customers low prices, convenience, and a wide selection of merchandise.”

-The vision is still to offer “Earth’s biggest selection and to be Earth’s most customer-centric company.
-Consider how these core marketing messages summarising the Amazon online value proposition are communicated both on-site and through offline communications.
+The vision is still to consider how the core Amazon marketing strategy value proposition is communicated both on-site and through offline communications.

 Of course, achieving customer loyalty and repeat purchases has been key to Amazon’s success.
 Many dot-coms failed because they succeeded in achieving awareness, but not loyalty.
 Amazon achieved both.
 In their SEC filing they stress how they seek to achieve this.
 They say: